tseguin715/Amazon-product-recommender/README.md

 usage: python recommender.py user_input.csv

-"user_input.csv" is a csv file (without headers) with product asins on the left column and ratings in the right column (an example is provided in this directory as sample_submissions.csv)
+"user_input.csv" is a csv file (without headers) with product asins on the left column and ratings in the right column (an example is provided in this directory as sample_ratings.csv)

 Data source: https://nijianmo.github.io/amazon/index.html